This post may contain affiliate links. For more information, see our affiliate disclaimer here.

 - Don’t force a dog to wear a coat if he really doesn’t want to, the last thing you want is an anxious, unhappy dog.
 Seek advice from your vet or a dog psychologist for more help.

-Always supervise your dog when they are wearing a dog coat, sweater or jacket.
+Always supervise your dog when they are wearing a dog coat,

 Caring for your dog in winter